kevin-yiran-zhou/Indoor_localization_using_room_label_detector/README.md

 - **Draw Map**: A GUI tool for developers to create and modify the floorplan.
     - **Add/Remove Walls**: Define navigable and restricted areas.
     - **Set Destinations and Waypoints**: Place destinations with orientation, aiding in directional guidance.
-    - **TODO: Set Room Labels**: Define size of room labels and place them in floor with orientation.
+    - **Set Room Labels**: Define size of room labels and place them in floor with orientation.
     - This tool generates JSON-based map files, used by the pathfinding component.

 **Potential alternatives**: